Jacob26502/steelseries-sonar-autoEQ/README.md

 The above example has the default "new config" name, and the eq file in the same directory as the database and script.

 Warning: was designed to be used on version 36.0.0, and has not been tested on later versions.
 I am not responsible if it breaks your Steelseries GG app.
-The script does make a backup before running just in case but don't trust it
+The script does make a backup before running just in case but don't trust it.
+UPDATE: Tested still working 83.1.0